Transfer of cases 'step-up step-down' procedure (Children in Need and CAF)

-Once the assessment has been undertaken, the child or young person and/or their parent/carer must again give their consent for the information to be stored and shared with other services, preferably through signing the CAF form in the appropriate place on the final version of the assessment.
+Once the assessment has been undertaken, the child or young person and/or their parent/carer must again give their consent for the information to be stored and shared with other services by signing the CAF form in the appropriate place.

 The Fraser Competency is used to consider the ability of children and young people under the age of 16 to give informed consent.
 It originally addressed the question of the rights of children and young people under the age of 16 to consent to treatment on their own behalf and was reviewed by the courts in 1985 in connection with contraception (The Fraser Ruling).

 In 1986 the case of Gillick v West Norfolk and Wisbech Area Health Authority, the House of Lords reviewed the issue of consent with regard to young people under the age of 16, and ruled that they could give valid consent to medical treatment as long as they have sufficient understanding and intelligence to appreciate fully what is proposed, and are capable of expressing their own wishes.
 Lord Scarman identified the principle that parental rights yield to the young person's rights to make their own decision when they reach a sufficient understanding and intelligence to be capable of making up their own minds on such matters.